How to Start a SaaS Company

 That could make customer acquisition harder for you.
 That’s especially true if your competitors are already established in this space.

-The key to this puzzle lies in offering differentiators.
-Your SaaS product should stand out from the crowd.
 You need to go back to the drawing board so that you can find differentiating features.
+You can read our article about the dominating SaaS trends

-8. Decide your pricing model and strategy
+Step 4.
+Decide on your SaaS pricing model and strategy/ SaaS pricing

 • Freemium;